alinsjs/docs/guide/jsx.md

 </div>
 ```

-**Note: The _id variable here uses an underscore prefix to identify a static data, otherwise id++ will be identified as calculated data and cause responsive changes**
+**Note: The _id variable here uses an underscore prefix to identify a static data, otherwise id++ will be identified as calculated data and cause reactive changes**